Welcome to version 4!! It's not just about AVHE anymore!

 If you are at work on a .mil network, you can access webmail via https://webmail.apps.mil...but if you're at work, you might as well use Outlook!

 There are a lot of things that can go wrong with the above process.
-Software will change frequently and the system can often get confused.
+Software will change frequently and your computer can get confused.

 If you find that your system WAS working but now is NOT, think about anything that might have changed.